 The Defense Threat Reduction Agency (DTRA) competitively awarded Black & Veatch Special Projects Corp.
 (Black & Veatch) one of its Biological Threat Reduction Integrating Contracts (BTRIC) in 2008.
 The 5-year IDIQ contract (with a 5-year option) has a collective ceiling of $4B among the five selected contractors.
 DTRA also competitively awarded Black & Veatch (Integrating Contractor) the first task order under BTRIC, BTRIC TO1 in Ukraine in 2008.
 BTRIC TO1 is a vital part of the Cooperative and Biological Threat Reduction (CTR and BTR) program of the U.S. Department of Defense (DoD) / DTRA and Implementing (Executive) Agents of the Ukraine - Ministry of Health (MoH), Academy of Agrarian Sciences (AAS) and State Committee for Veterinary Medicine (SCVM).

-Parker Water and Sanitation District (PWSD) previously relied on groundwater as its sole water source.
+Parker Water and Sanitation District (PWSD) previously relied on groundwater as their sole water source.
 Due to the diminishing nature of this finite source, it was essential for PWSD to reduce reliance on groundwater and diversify its water supplies.

 A coalition led by Black & Veatch donated tens of thousands of dollars in technology along with the manpower to provide a new, solar-driven power source for the SU Manuel Ortiz in Yabucoa, ground zero of Hurricane Maria.